Xbzzy/6.824/README.md

 # 6.824
-Some lab codes and paper understanding.
+Some lab codes and paper understanding in chinese.